-Before anything, I’d like to clear out that the Bohemian and Saxon Switzerland Park is, in no way, a part of Switzerland.
-It got its name in the 18th century, when two Swiss artists called it Saxon Switzerland, as it reminded them of the landscape back home in Switzerland.
+Before anything, I would like to mention that Bohemian and Saxon Switzerland Park is, in no way, a part of Switzerland.
+It got its name in the 18th century when two Swiss artists called it Switzerland because it reminded them of the landscape back home in Switzerland.

 First Part Of The Tour: Czeching Out Bohemian National Park

-To the left side, towards the west, the smaller path leads to the Small Tisá Rocks, displaying 19 numbered rock formations.
-To the right, and towards the east, the route goes through the Big Tisá Rocks (56 numbered rock formations), which form a wall up to 70 m in height, and in between the green shed is where you buy your entry ticket from.
+To the left side, towards the west, the smaller path leads to the Small Tisá Rocks.
+To the right, and towards the east, the route goes through the Big Tisá Rocks (56 numbered rock formations) which form a wall up to 70 m in height, and in between the green shed is where you buy your entry ticket from.

-It ideally takes no more than an hour to complete your walk across the either side of Tisá Rocks, unless you are walking unreliably slow or clicking too many pictures – which, however, is always the case with tourists.
+It ideally takes no more than an hour to complete the walk across both sides of Tisá Rocks, unless you are walking too slowly and clicking too many pictures.

-It’s unbelievable to see how so many giant rocks, with their hundreds (or possibly thousands) of years of slow erosion, have come to such an impressive formation.
+It’s unbelievable how so many giant rocks, with their hundreds (or possibly thousands) of years of slow erosion, have come to such an impressive formation.
 And yet, when as you walk through the place, or are reading this article on Bohemian and Saxon Switzerland Park right now, they’re still busy changing their formation, with every passing minute.